giove91/multi-table-tournament/guide.md

 Teams can be added and edited through the admin interface, at any time.
 A team has a (possibly empty) list of players.

 Do not delete a team after the first round has been generated, because this would mess up with its matches.
 Rather, at any time you can make a team _inactive_: inactive teams are not shown in the team scoreboard, and players of inactive teams are not shown in the player scoreboard.
-An inactive team can be made active again at any time.
+Inactive teams can be made active again at any time.
+Inactive teams are not paired when a new round is generated.

 ### Create tables